arunthomas151/acewareuser/README.md

  ```php
   php artisan key:generate
   ```
-- run the application with any other post except 8000
+- run the application with any other port except 8000
   ```php
   php artisan serve
   ```